-Explore the wide range of successful project examples by scrolling through or select a topic of interest from the list below.
+Explore the wide range of successful project examples by selecting a topic of interest from the list below.

 Begun as a research project in 1962, the Penn State Wastewater Renovation and Conservation project demonstrated that treated effluent could be successfully recycled back into the water supply when applied to agricultural land under the right conditions.
 Today, the university pumps hundreds of millions of gallons of wastewater each year to land north of the university where, instead of being discharged into streams, it is sprayed on agricultural and forest land, and eventually replenishes local groundwater supplies.